 - Severe grade 3 injuries are full ruptures of one or more ligaments.
 Grade 3 injuries may also involve an avulsion fracture where a fragment of bone is pulled off with the ligament.

 Sprained wrist treatment

-Apply ice or another form of cold therapy as soon as possible to reduce pain, swelling, and inflammation.
+- Apply ice or another form of cold therapy as soon as possible to reduce pain, swelling, and inflammation.
 Repeat every 2 hours.
-A simple hot/cold gel pack is ideal as long as it is secured properly.
+A simple hot/cold compression wrap is ideal.

-Using a compression bandage or support will help reduce swelling.
-The sooner the compression bandage is applied the better.
+- Using a compression bandage or support helps reduce swelling.
+The sooner you apply it the better.
 Cohesive tape or bandage is ideal as it is elastic and sticks to itself.
-It is easy to apply.
 Do not leave a compression bandage on for more than 10 minutes at a time as it may restrict blood flow.